Updated: Sep 4

 Being able to promote your work and your art it so important when entering into any creative field.
-Luckily with social media it has become very easy for creators to reach audiences world wide.
-Not enough can be said about the power of self promotion though the likes of Instagram, Facebook and Twitter.
-Understanding how to use these platforms to their full potential will benefit you greatly.
+Getting yourself noticed and seen by enough people is a huge challenge.
+Luckily with social media it has become very easy for photographers to reach audiences world wide.
+Not enough can be said about the power of self promotion through the likes of Instagram, Facebook and other online publications Understanding how to use these platforms to their full potential will benefit you greatly.
+If you're not sure where to start with this there are even online courses for it so do some research.
 A lot of work and connections I have made over the years have been through my online presence.
-In this modern world, unfortunately you need to buckle in and get ourselves out there in the online platforms.
-Step 1 is definitely get set up with an Instagram account dedicated to showcasing your best work as well as a website and Facebook page that all link together.
-Create an aesthetic feed with your work that fits your style and will draw the viewers in.
-Quality content will take you a long way, so put a lot of thought into everything you post and try to convey what is unique about your photography and what your passion is all about.
-Post regularly and interact with your followers.
-Be a real person real to them, tell stories about your photos and your adventures, add in fun facts or interesting information.
+In this modern world, unfortunately you need to buckle in and get ourselves out there in the online and in the forefront of potential clients.
+As much as I don't like relying on social media to promote myself, it definitely works and I have been connected with many jobs through it.

 Above: Brooke photo on show in a gallery in Exmouth, Western Australia.
 Photo taken by Renae Harvey.